PrioritySoftware/PrioritySoftware.github.io/_sdk/WSCLIENT.md

 -   *:endpoint_url* -- the URL of the web service.
 Limited to 127
     characters.
 -   *:inFile* -- the file being sent to the web service.
+The infile should be unicode - it will be converted as necessary if a different encoding is speficied in the *content-type*.
 -   *:outFile* -- the file where the response from the web service will be stored.
 -   *\[, \'-msg\', :msgFile\]* -- The file in which error messages will